cmakkaya/ansible-vault/README.md

 This Terraform Template creates 4 Ansible Machines with ansible loaded on EC2 Instances (1 control node, 3 managed node).
 Ansible Machines will run on Amazon Linux 2 with custom security group allowing SSH (22) and HTTP (80) connections from anywhere.
-User needs to select appropriate variables form "tfvars" file when launching the instance.
+User needs to select appropriate variables from "tfvars" file when launching the instance.

 * Also, you can watch my video, "How to Install Ansible with Terraform File" on my youtube account: https://www.youtube.com/watch?v=OKHK1N4hav8